graceo246/Tableau-Sales-Dashboard/README.md

-1. Average Shipping Time: This KPI measures the average time taken to ship products to customers, which is crucial for customer satisfaction.
+1. Average Shipping Time: This KPI measures the average time to ship products to customers, which is crucial for customer satisfaction.